sankarlmao/sankarlmao/README.md

 </p>

 <p align="center">
-  Here are some of the languages and frameworks I work with regularly.
-They help me build tools, websites, and scripts efficiently.
+  Here are some of the languages and frameworks I work with sometimes.
+Im not a pro or even Intermidiate on some tools as some have a very deep learning curve
+  .
 </p>

 ---